Zaineb-Hammouda/alx-system_engineering-devops/0x00-shell_basics/README.md

-the first script prints absolute pathname of the current working directory the second prints contents list of your current directory the third changes wd to user's home dir
+0- prints absolute pathname of the current working directory 1- prints contents list of your current directory
+2- changes wd to user's home dir
+3- lists contents in long format